root-project/root-docker/README.md

 ### Supported C++ standards

+Different images provide different compilers and a ROOT installation built with different C++ standards.

 The `latest` tag and the `*-ubuntu20.04` tags (starting from ROOT 6.24) have C++14 support: their ROOT is compiled with that C++ standard.

 Tags `*-arch`, `*-conda` and `*-fedora34` have C++17 support.

 Tags `*-fedora3[2,3]` have C++14 support.

 Tags `*-ubuntu20.04` (up to ROOT 6.22) and `*-centos7` come with ROOT compiled with C++11 support.

 ## Getting started